Guide to managing club affiliation

 Direct – these members have paid for their own player membership via englandsquash.com – their membership is separate of your affiliation status.

 Non Member – these are players who have no current Club Membership, where you may have let your affiliation expire.

-If you can’t find what you’re looking for, you can find lots of help guides and FAQs on our Membership support pages, and if you still can't find what you're looking for, you can get in touch with us from there too!
+If you can’t find what you’re looking for, you can find lots of help guides and FAQs on our Membership support pages, from where you can also get in touch with us.